pimentel/bears_iplant/README.md

 - sample to covariates mapping
 - output from kallisto

 ### sample to covariate mapping

-This is simply a table that describes the experiment. possibly the most challenging part of sleuth is organizing your data into a way that it can be read and easily.
+The sample to covariate mapping is simply a table that describes the experiment. possibly the most challenging part of sleuth is organizing your data into a way that it can be read and easily.
 The only real requirement is that there is at least one column labeled 'sample'.
-The remaining columns are important as they describe your experiment but the column names can realistically be pretty much anything.
+The remaining columns are important as they describe your experiment, but the column names can be pretty much any valid string.

 Our data is pretty simple in that there is only one covariate here: the experimental condition.